bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 ```

 Tabular data is different than array data, so it slices differently.
-For tabular data, we can filter the columns of interest.
+For tabular data, we can select the columns of interest.

 ```{code-cell} ipython3
 c['examples/xraydb/C/edges']